Sadashiv Amrapurkar

-Sadashiv Dattaray Amrapurkar (11 May 1950 – 3 November 2014) was an Indian actor, best known for his performances in Marathi and Hindi films from 1983 to 1999.
+Sadashiv Dattaray Amrapurkar (11 May 1950 – 3 November 2014) was an Indian actor, best known for his performances in Marathi and Hindi films from 1983 to 2013.
 He acted in more than 300 movies in Hindi, Marathi, and other regional languages.
-He also played first class cricket in Ranji trophy.
+Amrapurkar played a negative role against Dharmendra in Anil Sharma's first successful movie Hukumat in 1987.

 He received the Filmfare Award for Best Performance in a Negative Role in 1991 for Sadak — the first time the award was instituted.
 In 1993, he won the Filmfare Award for best actor in a villainous role, when the award was instituted.
-In 1993 he also played a comic hero, Inspector Pyare Mohan, in Aankhen.
-In addition to negative roles, he played supporting roles and, later, comic roles.
+In 1993, Amrapurkar also played a comic hero, Inspector Pyare Mohan, in Aankhen.
+In addition to negative roles, he played supporting roles and later, comic roles.

 Early life

-Amrapurkar was born as Ganesh Kumar Narwode (or Nalawade) on 11 May 1950, in Amrapur village of Shevgaon tehsil, Ahmadnagar district in Maharashtra.